h3shiri/Quantitive-Research/README.md

 # We will focus on the following issues in this file :
 My overall approach.
 The Challenges faced and how they were addressed.
-The Any assumptions made during the development process.
+Any assumptions made during the development process.
 # We will test various alphas, based on the case study.

 <!-- (Q1) Momentum.
 One of our investors believes that stocks with high stock and/or sector- level momentum have positive expected returns.